debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 Next post we hope to cover the following.
 1. Emulation of the packet receive function with Qiling so that we can fuzz the packet input
+   * We have already begun working on this.
+We can emulate and fuzz from the packet receive function, but have to fix issues with the emulation such as it trying to access threads that don't exist.
 2. Identifying a vulnerablity from one of the crashes that could possibly be exploited
 3. Developing an exploit that will let us control memory and get a shell
 4. Using memory/shell access to manipulate the Ebo so that it will accept a connection from the ebo server without a proper key or ID number.